EducationBA (Oxford); GDL & BPTC (City)

-David joined Monckton Chambers as a tenant in October 2015 following successful completion of his pupillage.
+David has practiced at Monckton Chambers as a tenant since 2015, following completion of pupillage.

 Prior to coming to the bar, David read Classics at Magdalen College, Oxford, obtaining the highest First in the University.
 David also scored the highest marks on the Graduate Diploma in Law (shared) and the Bar Professional Training Course at City Law School.